DHSTTOS/implementation/frontend/README.md

-# Frontend of DHSTTOS
+# Frontend Of DHSTTOS

 This project is the main page of the frontend application, the login page is not (yet) integrated.
+For the login page only, see [`../login-frontend`](https://github.com/DHSTTOS/implementation/tree/master/login-frontend).

-## How to Fire This Up
+## How To Create A Production Build

 0. `cd` into this sub directory
 1. Install dependencies with `npm i` (please don't use `yarn`)
+2. Run `npm run build` to create an optimized production build

+Because we allow the user to enter their own WebSocket endpoint of DHSTTOS backend, this web application can be hosted anywhere.
+One thing to notice is that for most browsers, if the user loads this app from a server which enforces HTTPS (eg. vanilla Netlify), they won't be able to connect to an unencrypted WebSocket endpoint via `ws://` protocol, so `wss://` is required.

+## How To Fire This Up For Development

+0. `cd` into this sub directory
+1. Install dependencies with `npm i` (please don't use `yarn`)
 2. Run `npm start` to spin up a local dev server
 3. Go to the URL printed in the console

+`http://localhost` allows you to connect to an unencrypted WebSocket endpoint.

 ## Recommended Tools